Statement of Purpose

 Management

 The business is privately owned and well funded.
-Two directors own 100% of the share capital and are directly involved in the running of the business.
+Santosh Chaston is the sole director who owns 100% of the share capital and is directly involved in the running of the business.

 Back to top